edelgado/ifttt/README.md

 Go to [ifttt.meteor.com](http://ifttt.meteor.com) or, if you have meteor installed, you can run it by typing `meteor` in the app directory.
 Then go to [http://localhost:3000/](http://localhost:3000/) to visit the app.
 The app outputs some interesting logs on the server console, so if you run it from your own local machine, you will get to see more about how the matchings came to be.

 A note about emails: When running your application locally, emails messages are written to standard output, unless the `MAIL_URL` environment variable is set, per the [docs](http://docs.meteor.com/#email).
-Emails will be sent if you use the app via [ifttt.meteor.com](http://ifttt.meteor.com).
+Emails *will be sent* if you use the app via [ifttt.meteor.com](http://ifttt.meteor.com) so you may want to delete everyone and add folks with real email addresses if you want to test it out! :-]

+Also, you will notice that there is a `Mix it up!` button.
+Pressing that button triggers the mix process (and emails!).
+See the section "Known Issues" below for more details as to why that is there.

 ### What design decisions I made